hemanthsai126/Movie-recommendation-System/README.md

 A Presentation for Luma AI

+Open this link to test the app: https://movie-recommendation-system-hemanthsai.streamlit.app

 Overview

 This repository demonstrates a content-based recommendation system for movies using manual TF-IDF and cosine similarity.
 Given a user’s short text description, the system returns the top recommended movies from a small dataset of 500 entries.
 This solution is prepared as a presentation for Luma AI to showcase how quickly and effectively such a system can be built.